Home / Compare Travel Insurance / Travel insurance for Gre…

 If you’re taking a cruise around the islands, it’s a good idea to consider adding cruise cover to your policy.
 If you take a cruise without this add-on, you likely won’t be covered for cruise-related losses by your regular travel insurance.

-If you plan to participate in activities such as sailing, snorkelling or other water-based sports, check what activities will be covered by your insurance and consider adding adventure activity cover.
+If you plan to participate in activities such as sailing, scuba diving, snorkelling or other water-based sports, check what activities will be covered by your insurance and consider adding adventure activity cover.
 You can check exactly which activities you may be covered for in your policy’s PDS.

 You also need to know what your travel insurance doesn’t cover.
 Some common exclusions include: